ThunderFly-aerospace/docs/avionics/TFI2CADT01/index.md

 The TFI2CADT01 could be easily used for the connection of multiple [TFRPM01 tachometer](https://docs.thunderfly.cz/avionics/TFRPM01/) sensors, which is especially useful for multi-rotor airframes.

 ![TFI2CADT01A using multiple TFRPM01 sensors](https://raw.githubusercontent.com/ThunderFly-aerospace/TFI2CADT01/TFI2CADT01B/doc/img/TFI2CADT01_multi_TFRPM01.jpg)

+{: .note }
+The TFRPM01s without the covers have [changed the I2C address by solder jumpers](https://docs.thunderfly.cz/avionics/TFRPM01/#ic-address-configuration).

 ### Redundant airspeed sensors